dbout01/csharp-tutorial/1-queues.md

 Queues frequently have a self-imposed maximum size.
 If a queue is full, then the software may need to send an error message back to the client

 ### Reader/Write Queue
-Process/thread: the need to run different software components concurrently Each process will likely have their own set of variables that are maintained.
+- Process/thread: the need to run different software components concurrently.
+- Each process will likely have their own set of variables that are maintained.
 Frequently, there is need to have shared data between the processes

-A queue is used to ensure order and integrity
+A queue is used to ensure order and integrity.
-When a process wants to write, it is enqueued.
-When a process is dequeued, it is then allowed to modify the shared variable When the process is done, then the next process is dequeued.
+1. When a process wants to write, it is enqueued.
+When a process is dequeued, it is then allowed to modify the shared variable.
+2. When the process is done, then the next process is dequeued.

 ### Running Test Cases
 - Testing importance in software development